JasonBats/Python-OC-Lettings-FR/source/index.rst

 OC Lettings documentation
 =========================

+Hello !
 Orange County Lettings is a real estate rental company.
 On the website, you can browse various rental locations as well as user profiles.

 Technologies and programming languages